Instability of hysteretic phase interfaces in a mean-field model with inhomogeneities: Traveling waves and their stability

 the value of the corresponding time dependent dynamical constraint, where $\Xi=\tfrac12\at{\Xi_-+\Xi_+}$.
 The error terms stem from the small interface width as well as the exponential tails in the back, but the main part grows linearly in time and is consistent with the limit model as described in \S\ref{sect:Intro}. \item In the bilinear limiting case $\ka=0$, we have $\Xi_-=\Xi_+=\Xi$ and the traveling wave formulas reduce to

 and

-In particular, the interface width vanishes in the limit $\ka\to0$ while the exponential tails in the back are still present. \end{enumerate} We expect that stable traveling waves solutions are also relevant in a more general setting and effectively describe the fine structure of moving phase interfaces.
-However, the width and the speed are then no longer constant but depend to leading order in $\tau$ on the value of $\dot\ell\at{t}$.
-Similarly, for more general quenching functions $\theta$ the parameter $\delta$ must be replaced by $\theta^\prime\at{\xi_\pm\at{t}}$.
+In particular, the interface width vanishes in the limit $\ka\to0$ while the exponential tails in the back are still present. \BMHC Similar formulas have been derived in \cite[Section 3.2]{TV08} for traveling wave solutions to viscoelastic wave equations.\EMHC \end{enumerate} \BMHC Of course, Theorem \ref{Thm:TW} is intimately related to \eqref{DefTheta} and \eqref{DefNonl}, the piecewise \mbox{constitutive} assumptions for $\Phi^\prime$ and $\theta$.
+However, numerical solutions indicate that stable traveling waves solutions are also relevant in a more general setting and still describe, at least in some parameter regimes, the fine structure of moving phase interfaces.
+The key idea is that both the width and the speed are no longer constant but adapt to the respective values in a traveling wave that is compatible with the current values of $\dot\ell\at{t}$ and $\delta\at{t}=\theta^\prime\at{\xi_\pm\at{t}}$.
+A similar relaxation process has been investigated in \cite{TV10b} for phase transition waves in a lattice of overdamped viscoelatic springs with external forcing.
+That paper also proposes a two-dimensional gradient ODE for the effective propagation of the phase interface which accounts for oscillations on small time scales.
+For the mean-field model \eqref{MicroDynamics}+\eqref{MicroMultiplier} it remains a challenging task to derive similar low-dimensional dynamical equations that capture the temporal oscillations in the regime of small imhomogeneities as displayed in Figures \ref{Fig:TWForm2} and \ref{Fig:TWForm3}. \EMHC